Xuleos/roblox-utilities/distance-poller/README.md

 A small utility for priority distance polling.
 This means that it polls an object's distance quicker/slower depending on how far away it was last time it

-hey hey hey it is much preferred that you use Roblox's new proximity prompt for stuff like this.
+hey hey hey it is much preferred that you use Roblox's new proximity prompt for stuff like this when you can.
 This method is far far slower and doesn't take things like cameras into account nicely

 ## Installation
 ```npm i @rbxts/distancepoller```